Cobre mine, Panama: History

-The initial exploration of the site, known as Cerro Petaquilla or Petaquilla, began in 1968 by a mission of the United Nations, made in cooperation with the Panamanian government at the time.
+The initial exploration of the site, known as Cerro Petaquilla or Petaquilla, began in 1968 by a mission of the United Nations Development Programme, made in cooperation with the Panamanian government at the time.
 During this time it was believed that no other alternative revenue sources were available to the country.
 The first discovery of copper was made in 1969, and by 1970, detailed exploration and feasibility studies were underway.
+During the rule of Omar Torrijos Herrera, the "Alliance for Progress" was carried out with US backing, which included exploration for copper mining on the site.
+Mining law in the country was changed repeatedly until 1988.
 These exploration missions in the country continued until 1982, amid political tension in the country at the time.
 After the US invasion of Panama, under the first post-intervention Panamanian President, Guillermo Endara, plans to exploit the mine were continued by the granting of an exploration license, called a contract, on the mine site.
 He helped establish contract 27-A for exploration of the site, assigned to Geo-Recursos Internacional, headed by Richard Fifer.
 Fifer was well connected to several panamanian presidents.
 When Ernesto Pérez Balladares as president granted his company extraction rights on the mine site, he represented the government on mining affairs.
 During Moscoso's presidency from 1999 to 2004, he was governor of Coclé province and was a Security advisor to the government.
 Martin Torrijos (2004-2009) allowed him to start mine development operations and Ricardo Martinelli (2009-2014) allowed him to obtain an export license for Petaquilla Gold.
 Ricardo Martinelli said of Petaquilla Gold mine: "It carries out responsible mining and offers employment to at least 1,200 Panamanians" whose social security payments were not made by the company as required under Panamanian law.
 José Gabriel Carrizo, who would later become vice president of Panama, served as lawyer for Petaquilla Gold, of which his mother Lydia Jaén de Carrizo served as executive.

 The original mining contract for mineral extraction was given to Geo-Recursos Internacional (now known as Minera Petaquilla, S.A.) through the Law 9, approved on 26 February 1997 by the National Assembly during the presidency of Ernesto Pérez Balladares.
 Minera Petaquilla was a joint venture between Inmet, Teck (Teck-Cominco) and Petaquilla Minerals which was organized under Canadian Law, but mostly operated in Panama.
 Adrian Resources was the former name of Petaquilla Minerals.